Food Forests

 • Sustainable Plant Life: Long-living perennial plants dominate, reducing the need for ongoing planting and care.

-• Reconnecting with Nature: Encourages engagement with the environment, fostering community and a sense of abundance.
+• Reconnecting with Nature & Each Other: Encourages engagement with the environment, fostering community, a sense of abundance, and improved mental health.

 Food Security and Regeneration